Skip to main contentAccessibility Statement

 Personal Independence Payments (PIP)

-If the young person has been receiving DLA benefits, a few months before they are 16, they will receive a letter from the Department for Work and Pensions inviting them to apply for a Personal Independence Payment (PIP).
-It is really important that this is applied for as there will not be an automatic transfer.
+If the young person has been receiving Disability Living Allowance (DLA), a few months before they are 16, they will receive a letter from the Department for Work and Pensions inviting them to apply for a Personal Independence Payment (PIP).
+It is important that this is applied for as there will not be an automatic transfer.
+If they did not previously receive DLA, they can still apply for PIP.

-To be eligible for a PIP a young person must be aged 16 to 64 and have a health condition or disability and:
+To be eligible for a PIP a young person must be over16 years old, have a health condition or disability and:

 • have had difficulties with daily living or getting around (or both) for 3 months